 It wouldn't be a proper review of marketing mishaps without paying tribute to the airline industry's very own Gerald Ratner: Ryanair chief executive Michael O'Leary.

-In October this year, the headline-grabbing boss of the no-frills airline told business magazine Management Today: 'Holidays are a complete waste of time.
-I do it because I have a wife and four children who insist that I have to go away every year otherwise they will be traumatised.'
+In October of this year, the headline-grabbing boss of the no-frills airline told business magazine Management Today: “Holidays are a complete waste of time.
+I do it because I have a wife and four children who insist that I have to go away every year, otherwise they will be traumatized.”

-Mr O'Leary, who went on to describe himself as 'the most underpaid and underappreciated airline boss in Europe' is known for his outspoken views.
+O'Leary, who went on to describe himself as “the most underpaid and underappreciated airline boss in Europe” is known for his outspoken views.
 Critics might argue that holidays are indeed a waste of time - if left to travel with no-frills airlines such as his.